-8) We highly depend on a few key suppliers who help us procure raw materials in respect of our PVC pipes, pre-engineered buildings and steel girder segments.
+10) We depend on a few key suppliers who help us procure raw materials in respect of our PVC pipes division and our Fabrication Division.
 Our Company has not entered into long-term agreements with its suppliers for supply of raw materials.
 In the event we are unable to procure adequate amounts of raw materials, at competitive prices our business, results of operations and financial condition may be adversely affected.

-We are engaged in distribution of long and flat steel products and tractor engines.
-We are also engaged in fabrication of pre-engineered buildings and steel girders; and manufacturing of PVC pipes.
-In respect of pre-engineered buildings, steel girders and PVC pipes, we are dependent on a few raw materials, including but not limited to steel plates and coils.
-We procure these raw materials from reputed domestic manufacturers.
-The table below provides cost of raw materials consumed as a percentage of our total expenses in the years indicated:
+As also we are engaged in offering fabrication services in respect of pre-engineered buildings and steel girders under our Fabrication Division; and manufacturing of PVC pipes.
+In respect of the aforementioned products and services, we are dependent on a few raw materials, including but not limited to steel plates and coils.
+We procure these raw materials from domestic manufacturers.
+The table below provides cost of raw materials consumed as a percentage of our total expenses in the years/period indicated:

-March 31, 2024 March 31, 2023 March 31, 2022

-Cost of raw materials consumed (₹ lakhs) Percentage of Total Expenses Cost of raw materials consumed (₹ lakhs) Percentage of Total Expenses Cost of raw materials consumed (₹ lakhs) Percentage of Total Expenses
+Period e nded December 31, 2024 March 31, 2024 March 31, 2024 March 31, 2023 Mar ch 31, 2022 Cost of raw materials consumed (₹ lakhs) Percentage of Total Expenses Cost of raw materials consumed (₹ lakhs) Percentage of Total Expenses Cost of range consumer (₹ lakhs als ed Percentage of Total Expenses Cost of raw materials consumed (₹ lakhs) Percentage of Total Expenses 25.36 0.02% 82.53 0.04% 271.99) 0.14% 188.30 12%

-1,780.50 0.94% 662.11 0.34% 486.33 0.32%